Pastoral and Environmental Network in the Horn of Africa: Uganda

-In Uganda, PENHA works through its Focal Point Person, Elizabeth Katushabe, who represents PENHA at national and international meetings, where PENHA is also a member of the Coalition for Pastoralist Civil Society Organisations (COPASCO).
+In Uganda, PENHA works through its Focal Point Person, Elizabeth Katushabe, who represents PENHA at national and international meetings, where PENHA is also a member of the Coalition for Pastoralist Civil Society Organization (COPASCO).
 In 2019, she was interviewed by a broadcast journalist from BBC World Service TV Smart Money on a story about the business built around the horns of the Ankole long horn cattle.
 Elizabeth is an Ankole cow conservationist, who advocates on the values of the Ankole cattle and their social, cultural and economic importance among their traditional keepers.
 Elizabeth has recently been involved in a high level dialogue on managing natural resources in the rangelands, hosted by the Uganda Food Rights Alliance (FRA).

 UK

 PENHA collaborated on a global action project in 2014 on `Food We Want - Sustainable, Local and Fair', funded by the European Union, to support the critical role of sustainable agriculture to ensure food security and environmental protection.
 The project was implemented by partners in Europe and Africa: Italy, Kenya, Mozambique, Poland, Portugal, Spain and Tanzania and the UK.
 In 2012, PENHA, in partnership with the International Institute for Environment and Development (IIED), organised the project launch in London.
 The official project announcement included a panel discussion on food security with a special focus on African small scale producers.
 The main aims of the project were to share ideas and solutions and raise public awareness on the future of food.

-Currently, PENHA is working on the integration of young asylum seekers and migrants from the Horn of Africa in the county of Kent in the south-east of England, on a programme of work funded by the UK National Lottery Community Fund.
+Currently, PENHA is working on the integration of young asylum seekers and migrants from the Horn of Africa in the county of Kent in the south-east of England, on a programme of work funded by the United Kingdom National Lottery Community Fund.